telefonicaid/fiware-SDK/Javascript/orion/README.md

 The library is aligned with best practices of Javascript development:
 * makes use of Promises
-* it is intended to work both in Web Browsers (to be implemented) and Node environments.
+* it is intended to work both in Web Browsers (only queries) and Node environments.

-For the sake of flexibility the library provides both a NGSI Parser and a client library.
+For the sake of flexibility the library provides both a NGSI Helper and a client library.

 ### Installation